vladoshub/xr-gate/README.md

 If you use an external controller, you can continue to use controller input when you lose hand tracking (default behavior)

+When using external input, hands position and rotation from cameras, input from Wireless controllers and keyboard for rarely buttons

 I tested on two identical "vr-park" joystick

 In more detail: